 If a participant is more than 30 minutes late for these checks on 04 April he/she will be penalised by the length of time of his/her lateness.

 If a participant does not submit proof of having all his/her mandatory equipment, he/she will be disqualified.

 Failure to respect the minimum or maximum weight of equipment will also result in a penalty (see ART.
 28).

-At the medical check-ups in Morocco on 7 April 2018, competitors must present the organization’s medical certificate and his or her resting electrocardiogram with tracing.
-These 2 documents must be signed and dated no more than 30 days before the start of the race, i.e. after 8 March 2018.
+At the medical check-ups in Morocco on 04 April 2020, competitors must present the organization’s medical certificate and his or her resting electrocardiogram with tracing.
+These 2 documents must be signed and dated at least 30 days before the start of the race, i.e. after 03 March 2020.
 Competitors who do not fulfil this obligation shall not be able to start the race.
 However, such competitors shall be able to participate after an examination by the organization’s doctors and subject to their approval.
 Each of these documents can be produced in the bivouac for a fixed fine of 200 euro to be paid in cash on the spot.
 A penalty of one hour per missing document shall be applied (see ART.
 28).

 List of personal belongings

 Competitors abandoning one or several elements of his or her personal equipment should inform a bivouac official.

 Competitors who cannot justify at any check point the absence of any personal item will be severely penalized (see ART.
 28).

 14 000 compulsory k/calories.
 When spot-checks are made, any competitor unable to present and justify the minimum 2000 k/calories per day during the race will receive a 2 hours penalty (see ART.
 28).